GovTechSG/techpass-user-docs/docs/onboard-public-officers-using-non-se-machines.md

   _To accept TechPass invitation:_

-  1. Search for the email with the invitation link in your inbox.
+  1. On your GSIB device, search for the email with the invitation link in your inbox.

   ?> If you do not see this email in your inbox, check if it is the same email address you provided during sign up, and if a spam filter or email rule moved it to other folders, Junk Email, Deleted Items or Archive folder.